dewadhananjaya/Group-Assignment-2---Data-Modeling-and-Visualization/README.md

 ## 🎯 Project Objectives

-- To present data analysis and visualizations through an interactive web interface.
+- To present data visualizations through an interactive web interface.
-- To improve students' technical skills in using basic HTML, CSS, and JavaScript.
+- To improve students technical skills in using basic HTML, CSS, and JavaScript.
 - To organize group work in a single, accessible digital platform.

 ---